Stepping Into the Future: How to Conduct an Effective Virtual Meeting

 If participants are facing audio or video issues, a quick system restart can often solve the problem.
 Alternatively, ask them to check their audio-video settings within the meeting software.
 Providing a tech-check guide before the meeting can help participants prepare and minimize disruptions.

-Tips for High-Quality Audio And Video
+Tips for High-Quality Audio and Video

 For high-quality audio, use a good quality headset or microphone, and avoid rooms with echo.
 Speak clearly and at a steady pace.